 Bathroom Remodel Costs and its Components

 You are spoilt for choice as you can choose from literally hundreds of cabinet combinations to create an ideal bath style.
 There are plenty of top-notch cabinet styles suitable for the corner, angled, full height, and base cabinets.
-Similarly, you can also install a vanity in your bathroom if you have space for it.
+Similarly, you can also install a bathroom vanity in your bathroom if you have space for it.
 Not only are cabinets important for the bathroom design but they’re also crucial for you to maximize bathroom storage.

 You might want to update your bathroom with brand new countertops.
-You can decide on opting for laminate, tile, solid, or a granite surface in your bathroom.
+You can decide on opting for laminate countertops, tile, solid, or a granite surface in your bathroom.
 The bathroom countertop tends to tie in the whole bathroom design together and hence plays a significant role in the overall remodeling project.

 Choose from a broad range of flooring types, such as tile, stone, hardwood, and many more.
 While choosing the flooring for your bathroom, you have to ensure that it is slip-resistant and works best for all ages.